Human zoo: Etymology

-The term "human zoo" was not generally used by contemporaries of the shows, and was popularised by the French researcher Pascal Blanchard.
-The term has been criticised for denying the agency of the shows' non-European performers.
+The term "human zoo" was not generally used by contemporaries of the shows, and was popularized by the French researcher Pascal Blanchard.
+The term has been criticized for denying the agency of the shows' non-European performers.

 According to Sandra Koutsoukos, the term "human zoos" was likely coined by French historians and anthropologists and first appeared in a 2002 publication.
-It is widely used in academia to critique the inhumanity and racism of events that displayed people from cultures deemed "exotic" or "savage".
+The term is widely used in academia to critique such events as offensive, racist and degrading.